xbrize/brize_auth/README.md

 CREATE TABLE user_sessions (
     id CHAR(36) PRIMARY KEY,
     created_at BIGINT UNSIGNED NOT NULL,
-    expires_at BIGINT UNSIGNED NOT NULL
+    expires_at BIGINT UNSIGNED NOT NULL,
+    user_identity VARCHAR(255) NOT NULL
 );
 ```